actuallydoc/ImGui-Invoicer/README.md

 # ImGui Invoicer

 This is a simple invoicer application built with Dear ImGui
+### Currently under development!
+Im trying my best and I'm learning a lot, but I'm not a professional programmer.
 ## Image

 ![alt text](https://i.imgur.com/phJInP5.png)

+## Features
+### If i can implement everything I want, this will be the features:
+- Add, edit and delete company information
+- Add, edit and delete customers
+- Add, edit and delete products
+- Add, edit and delete invoices
+- Export invoices to PDF
+- Export invoices to HTML
+- Export invoices to CSV
+- Export invoices to JSON
+- Import invoices from JSON

 ## How to build
 ## Windows